 - The concierge will also work with you to find appropriate financing, whether that’s through Chase or through another loan provider.

-Chase also offers a MyCar platform that can help you to manage your vehicle.
-The MyCar platform helps you to track your maintenance schedule, provides details on your car’s value, and can check for recalls to ensure your car is safe.
-This platform is available to any Chase customer with an online account – you don’t have to have an auto loan through Chase to use the platform.
+Chase also offers a MyCar platform that can help you manage your vehicle.
+The MyCar platform helps you track your maintenance schedule, provides details on your car’s value, and checks for recalls to ensure your car is safe.
+This platform is available to any Chase customer with an online account – you don’t have to have a Chase auto loan to use the platform.

 - You’re buying a vehicle from a dealership within Chase’s network

 - You already know which vehicle you want to buy

 - You want to avoid a required down payment

 Chase auto loans won’t cover vehicles purchased from an individual or an out-of-network dealer, so in this case, it’s important to have settled on a vehicle before applying with Chase Bank.
 If you change your mind and want to buy a new vehicle from a different dealership, be sure to budget some extra time to reapply.

 Chase auto loans offer competitive interest rates, but it’s always important to ensure that a loan is the right fit for your needs.
 Because Chase works with various dealerships all over the country and offers loans up to $600,000, it can be a great option for many car buyers.

 Check out our other auto loan reviews below to continue exploring your options.